 Flood Insurance Coverage in the Coastal Zone

-We explore determinants of flood insurance demand in the coastal zone using micro-data for nine Southeastern counties.
+We explore behavior and test theory regarding the determinants of flood insurance coverage in the coastal zone using micro-data for nine southeastern counties.
 Overall estimates indicate price inelastic demand, though subsidized policyholders have greater coverage and are more price sensitive.
-Mortgage borrowers exhibit no greater coverage; only 12 percent in 100-year flood zone indicate flood insurance was required by their lender.
-Flood insurance demand is increasing in the levels of flood and erosion risk.
-We find a positive correlation between household income and coverage, but the effect is not monotonic.
-Community-level erosion hazard mitigation projects influence flood insurance coverage, with beach replenishment acting as a complement.
+Mortgage-borrowers exhibit greater coverage and less elastic demand, though only 38% claim flood insurance was required by their lender.
+Flood insurance demand is positively correlated with the level of flood risk.
+Households facing higher erosion hazard demand greater coverage.
+Community level erosion hazard mitigation projects influence flood insurance holdings, with shoreline armoring acting as a substitute and beach replenishment acting as a complement.

 Suggested Citation: Suggested Citation